 Eric Thomsen gave the Historical Commission report.
 Motion carried to receive the report.
-Eric Thomsen was elected to the 2020 term on the commission.
+Willie Martin (GA) was elected to the unexpired 2017 term and Jeff Cockrell (TN) to the 2021 term on the commission.

 Travis Penn gave the Media Commission report.
 Motion carried to receive the report.
-Travis Penn was elected to the 2020 term on the commission.
-Daniel Edwards was elected to the unexpired 2016 term for Adam Carnes, who resigned.
+Daniel Edwards (IN) was elected to the 2021 term on the commission.